ZitongWan/COMP3041J-Mini-Project2/README.md

 ray         # Ray parallel processing (Task 3; Python <= 3.12 required)
 ```

 > Ray does not support Python 3.13.
 On Python 3.13 the pipeline falls back to local execution automatically.
-Use the `ml` conda environment (Python 3.12) for full Ray support.

 ## Execution Environment